Shopify/polaris/polaris.shopify.com/content/components/setting-toggle.md

   - adjuster
 examples:
   - fileName: setting-toggle-default.tsx
-    title: Default setting toggle
+    title: Default
-    description: >-
-      Use on settings pages to allow merchants to toggle a setting that has an activated or a deactivated state.
+    description: Use on settings pages to allow merchants to toggle a setting that has an activated or a deactivated state.
 ---

 # Setting toggle